housseindjirdeh/hdjirdeh.github.io/_posts/2018-06-18-thinking-prpl.markdown

 ## Dynamic Content

-The next thing service workers allow us to do is pre-cache _dynamic content_.
+The next thing service workers allow us to do is pre-cache **dynamic content**.
 Just like the resources that make up the App Shell, this is data that can be retrieved from a third-party network.
-However, the difference here is that this can be information that changes with subsequent page loads.
+However, the difference here is that this is content that can change with subsequent page loads.

 Let's modify our configurations file, `workbox-config.js`, to add a `runtimeCaching` attribute: